Educating the rural area childs.

 Hence, instead of focusing on uplifting literacy rate, it is time that we focus on quality education.
 Children are required to empower with the quality education and the knowledge that can be applied in their real life.

 “If compared with the urban India, the state of education is worse in rural parts of the India.
-It is important that we realise and acknowledge the fact that a huge segment of our population still resides in rural India which makes it very crucial to pay heed to them.”
+It is important that we realize and acknowledge the fact that a huge segment of our population still resides in rural India which makes it very crucial to pay heed to them.”

 1.Promote computer literacy